Who are the big 5 consultants?

 Why Your Aging Platform is Silently Killing Your Growth

 You're staring at an outdated system, aren't you?
-It's not just a minor headache.
-It's a critical bottleneck.
-High maintenance costs drain resources.
-Slow feature delivery kills your competitive edge.
-Constant firefighting just makes your engineering team miserable.
-I've seen too many platforms stuck on .NET MVC or old PHP stacks completely fail to innovate.
-This isn't just technical debt.
-It's lost revenue, missed market opportunities, and a tech stack that actively prevents you from scaling.
-You simply can't outrun the competition if your own infrastructure holds you back.
+It's not just a minor headache; it's a critical bottleneck that silently chokes your business.
+High maintenance costs drain resources, often consuming 70% or more of your IT budget just to keep the lights on.
+Slow feature delivery kills your competitive edge, meaning your innovative ideas take months, not weeks, to reach the market.
+Constant firefighting just makes your engineering team miserable, leading to burnout and high turnover – a major issue as of 2026, when top talent is fiercely competitive.
+I've seen too many platforms stuck on .NET MVC or old PHP stacks completely fail to innovate, unable to integrate with crucial new APIs like generative AI services or real-time analytics platforms.
+This isn't just technical debt; it's lost revenue, missed market opportunities, and a tech stack that actively prevents you from scaling.
+For instance, one client I worked with couldn't implement critical GDPR compliance updates for nearly a year due to their monolithic architecture, risking significant fines and customer trust.
+You simply can't outrun the competition if your own infrastructure holds you back, making every strategic move a struggle.

 Key Takeaway